tburschka/connect/README.md

 ## WARNING

 Connect is currently under high development.
-Also currenty the "scp" and the "ssh" commands are working (basically)
+Also currently the "scp" and the "ssh" commands are working (basically)

 ## Usage